Quantum association schemes

+At the moment, it is not obvious how to simplify the second definition and relate it with the operations in the original Hopf $*$-algebra.
+This is because, it is not clear whether the inner product and hence the adjoint operation in the dual coincides with the adjoint in the original algebra.
+We devote the rest of this section to explaining this relationship.

-Now, let us remind the diagrammatic calculus that is used for Frobenius $*$-algebras or quantum spaces.
+Recall the diagrammatic calculus that is used for Frobenius $*$-algebras or quantum spaces.
 The associativity of $m$, the unit $\eta$, the snake equation \eqref{eq.snake}, the ``special'' condition $mm^\dag=\id$, or the Frobenius law \eqref{eq.Flaw} mean that computing with these morphisms diagrammatically is extremely simple.